A Falco rules file is a YAML file containing three types of elements:

 - rule: Any Open Activity by Systemd desc: Detects all open events by systemd. condition: evt.type=open and proc.name="(systemd)" or proc.name=systemd output: "File opened by systemd (user=%user.name command=%proc.cmdline file=%fd.name)" priority: WARNING

-When including items in lists, you also need to ensure the double quotes are not interpreted at the yaml document level, so you should surround the quoted string with single quotes.
+When including items in lists, ensure that the double quotes are not interpreted from your YAML file by surrounding the quoted string with single quotes.
 Here’s an example:

 - list: systemd_procs items: [systemd, '"(systemd)"'] - rule: Any Open Activity by Systemd desc: Detects all open events by systemd. condition: evt.type=open and proc.name in (systemd_procs) output: "File opened by systemd (user=%user.name command=%proc.cmdline file=%fd.name)" priority: WARNING